-In all cases, the AI involved is not a human-like robot with superintelligence.
+In all cases, the AI involved is not a human-like robot with super intelligence.
 Rather, it has specific intelligence for a particular problem.
-The good thing: This makes it feasible to integrate for almost all companies.
+The good thing is: This makes it feasible to integrate for almost all companies.
 And by adding together many small improvements using AI, you can save your business a lot of money in total.

 A general guideline to where apply AI

 The 5 previous examples were specific ways of how you could easily implement AI in your business to save money.
 These specific guidelines are, of course, not perfect.
 Maybe they are not all applicable to your business.
 Or there are numerous more use cases that were not covered in our examples.